Photo courtesy of Matassa’s Market on Facebook

 Matassa’s Market (1001 Dauphine St.)

-For more than 85 years, French Quarter residents have stocked up on staples like milk and TP at Matassa’s.
+For over 90 years, French Quarter residents have stocked up on staples like milk and TP at Matassa’s.
 But the real draw is their famous fried chicken and other hot-plate specials.
 The best part?
-This full-service grocery, deli and liquor store delivers to your door–for free!
+This full-service grocery, deli and liquor store delivers to your door.
+Matassa’s underwent a renovation in 2021, and is better than ever, with an expanded deli menu.

 Mary’s Ace Hardware Store (732 N. Rampart St.)